damian-andrzej/grafana-for-python-app/README.md

 Grafana interface is available on http://localhost:3000.
 Login and password is admin.
 Go to settings->data source->prometheus

-Set your servername:9090 where you are hosting the app.
+Set your servername:9090 where you are host the app.
 If you do it locally its http://localhost:9090.
 All metrics that are gathered are available under http://SERVER_NAME:PORT/metrics for example http://localhost:8080/metrics

 ![Alt text](images/grafana_metrics.png)